-26 Inspiring Quotes About Risk-Taking and Teamwork from Military Veteran Entrepreneurs
+26 Inspiring Quotes About Crisis Management and Teamwork from Military Veteran Entrepreneurs

 Over the years, Entrepreneur has had the honor of speaking with brave men and women who proudly served our country and made great sacrifices to keep the rest of us safe.
 Many of these incredible people have taken what they learned in the military — lessons about productivity, organization and risk assessment — and applied it to launching and running successful businesses.
 We have gathered some of their most insightful quotes here to inform and inspire us all to fearlessly strive for greatness.